ansible-learnfest/ansible-learnfest-guide/content/3-track-1/config-controller/_index.md

 **Goal**
-* The Playbook configured the objects needed to install and run Apache on instance 5
+* The Playbook configured the objects needed
+* The **Template** run installed and started Apache on instance 5
 * Opening the default webpage in a browser works.

 **Tips**
 * The collection/module documentation is here in [Automation Hub](https://console.redhat.com/ansible/automation-hub).
 Go to **Collections** and filter for `controller`.
+* If you would like to know what collections are in a certain Execution Environment, run `ansible-navigator collections` against the EE in question.
 * If you get confused by all the naming changes (`ansible.controller` in Automation Hub, `awx.awx` upstream, lot's of references to `Tower` in the docs)... don't be, all will finally be good!
 (TM)